Orville Jenkins Articles Menu

 Mono-Lingual Limitations

 The rapid settlement of the American continents in recent history has led to an unusual situation of primarily monolingual cultures.
 This is most prominent in English-speaking North America.
 The English-speaking native is really at a disadvantage in dealing with the rest of the world.
-The dominance of English may provide a bridge for the English speaker, but language isolation is a limitation in life.

 See also How to Learn a Language and a Culture